Updated: Jun 1

 In Bhudeo Mandal v.
-State of Bihar, the Apex Court held that before convicting any person with the aid of s.149, the evidence must clearly establish not only the common object, but also show that the common object was unlawful.
+State of Bihar, the Apex Court held that before convicting any person with the aid of s.149, the evidence must clearly establish not only the common object but also show that the common object was unlawful.

 In Ram Dhani v.
 State, there was a dispute over land and the complainant party resorted to cutting crop grown by the accused party.
 The later were more than five in number and assembled to prevent the cutting.
-The court held that, the persons acting in self defence of the property cannot be members of an unlawful assembly.
+The court held that the persons acting in self-defence of the property cannot be members of an unlawful assembly.
 And so they could not be said to form an unlawful assembly.

 (iv) Knowledge of Happening of an Offence:

-The word ‘knew’ is used in second part of the s.
-149, which implies more than possibility but less than might have known.
-An offence committed in prosecution of common object would generally be offence which the members of the assembly knew was likely to be committed.
+The word ‘knew’ is used in the second part of the s.
+149, which implies more than a possibility but less than might have known.
+An offence committed in prosecution of common object would generally be an offence which the members of the assembly knew was likely to be committed.
 This phrase means that the offence committed was immediately connected with the common object of the unlawful assembly, of which the accused were members.
-The word ‘in prosecution of common object’ means that the offence committed was immediately connected with the common object of the assembly or in order to attain common object.
+The word ‘in the prosecution of common object’ means that the offence committed was immediately connected with the common object of the assembly or in order to attain a common object.

 In Rambilas Singh and others v.
-State of Bihar, the case of prosecution was that deceased Kumar Gopal Singh found A-2, A-16 and a female relation of them plucking Khesari crops from his field.
+State of Bihar, the case of the prosecution was that deceased Kumar Gopal Singh found A-2, A-16 and a female relation of them plucking Khesari crops from his field.
 And so he abused them and snatched away the plucked plants and their baskets.
-In retaliation for it the 16 accused persons had lay in wait for him on that night and attacked him at about 9.30 P.M. when he was returning home with his brother PW-22 and two other witnesses PWs 1 and 18 after attending a barat.
+In retaliation for it, the 16 accused persons had lay in wait for him on that night and attacked him at about 9.30 P.M. when he was returning home with his brother PW-22 and two other witnesses PWs 1 and 18 after attending a barat.
 PW-22 stated that 16 persons surrounded Kumar Gopal Singh and then Dinesh Singh inflicted a stab injury on the neck of Kumar Gopal Singh as a result of which he died.
 The Session Judge acquitted all the persons A-1 to A-15 who were charged under s.302 with s.149, but convicted A-16 (Dinesh Singh) who was charged directly under s.302.
-In High Court A-1 and A-9 were acquitted while A-2 and A-6 died during pendency of the appeal.
+In the High Court, A-1 and A-9 were acquitted while A-2 and A-6 died during the pendency of the appeal.
 The High Court convicted the rest of the accused A-3, A-4, A-5, A-7, A-8, A-10 to A-15.
-On appeal further Supreme Court set aside the conviction of accused by High Court under s.302 with s.149 and held that in order to convict persons vicariously under Section 34 or Section 149 IPC, it is not necessary to prove that each and every one of them had indulged in overt acts.
-Even so, there must be material to show that the overt act or acts of one or more of the accused was or were done in furtherance of the common intention of all the accused or in prosecution of the common object of the members of the unlawful assembly.
+On appeal, further Supreme Court set aside the conviction of accused by High Court under s.302 with s.149 and held that in order to convict persons vicariously under Section 34 or Section 149 IPC, it is not necessary to prove that each and every one of them had indulged in overt acts.
+Even so, there must be material to show that the overt act or acts of one or more of the accused was or were done in furtherance of the common intention of all the accused or in the prosecution of the common object of the members of the unlawful assembly.
 In this case, such evidence is lacking and hence the appellants cannot be held liable for the individual act of Dinesh Singh.

-S. 149 I P.C. deals with the doctrine of vicarious liability and recognize the doctrine of vicarious liability and recognize the principle of joint in the doing of criminal act and is an exception to the general rule that a person is liable only for his own acts”.
+S. 149 I P.C. deals with the doctrine of vicarious liability and recognize the doctrine of vicarious liability and recognize the principle of joint in the doing of a criminal act and is an exception to the general rule that a person is liable only for his own acts”.
 Once an assembly has become unlawful then all things done in the prosecution of the common unlawful object of that assembly are chargeable against every member thereof.
-The liability of every member extends not only to the acts intended by all to be done, but also to those offences which are likely to be committed in achieving the common object.
+The liability of every member extends not only to the acts intended by all to be done but also to those offences which are likely to be committed to achieving the common object.